-This course will focus on connecting the science of early childhood development with real world application of program design and implementation.
-It includes an analysis of how federal, state and local policies impact early childhood programs and acquaints students with the advocacy process as a means to influence policy decisions based on the science of early development.
+This course focuses on connecting the science of early childhood development with the real world applications of program design and implementation.
+It includes an analysis of how federal, state, and local policies impact early childhood programs.
+Finally, this course acquaints students with the advocacy process as a means to influence policy decisions based on the science of early development.
 Offered winter.